Domant3lis/PSP-Generator/README.md

 Custom fields or even preset fields are not required in every commit, in that case that cell will be left empty in the final document.

-I haven't tested this on Windows, but it should work with little to no modifications
+I haven't tested this on Windows, but it should work with little to no modifications (provided all dependencies are there)

 ### Special fields
 These fields are not required, but they are treated in a special way, they are used to calculate overall time taken to complete a task.